-As the drillhole ended within the spodumene pegmatite body, further drilling collared to the east at BP33 will be required to define the geometry of this pegmatite body.
+The nearby 86m intersection in FMRD007 is the widest interval of spodumene pegmatite ever drilled in the NT.
+As the drillhole ended within the spodumene pegmatite body, further drilling collared to the east at BP33 is planned to define the geometry of this pegmatite body.